- Faculty & Staff

 - Verifying that undergraduate students or graduate students, and postdoctoral researchers supported by NSF research or educational projects have received training in the responsible and ethical conduct of research;

-» The Lab: Avoiding Research Misconduct - from the Office of Research Integrity
+» The Lab: Avoiding Research Misconduct - from the U.S. Department of Health and Human Services the Office of Research Integrity

 Steneck, Nicolas H., Introduction to the Responsible Conduct of Research, ORI, August 2007.